We continually strive to improve our estate and environment to ensure that we deliver high quality learning and living space for our students.

 We will be creating a landmark new building in the city centre as part of plans to redevelop the site of former council offices.
 The building will include a new hub for academic and research facilities as well as public spaces for the wider community.
-Demolition is well under way but the university will not start building work until after 2021 so it can offer the levelled site for use during Coventry’s year as UK City of Culture 2021.
+Demolition is well under way but the university will not start building work until after 2021.
 The new buildings have been designed to frame and enhance the surrounding landmarks and medieval plots that lie beneath the site.

 We are opening the first foreign university in Poland.
 Work to fit out the campus building with facilities for students started in January and is due to be completed at the end of June 2020.
 The branch campus will welcome its first students in September, and will offer UK degrees taught in English.
 Initially, the branch campus will offer undergraduate programmes in Digital Technology, Business Management and Cyber security, while a fourth course – Aviation Management – is currently in development.
 The programmes were selected in collaboration with local businesses and the City of Wrocław.